mtopircean/essentials-by-livia/README.md

 ### Open bugs

-* Currently, once user regiters they are prompted to login again before account creation is confirmed.
+* Currently, once user registers they are prompted to login again before account creation is confirmed.
-* Once a user is prompted that the login details are incorect, if they choose to sign up or forgot pasword and want to return to previous page by pushing the back button, they receive an error:
+* Once a user is prompted that the login details are incorrect, if they choose to sign up or forgot password and want to return to previous page by pushing the back button, they receive an error:

 ![Alt text](/static/readme/redirect-one.png)
 ![Alt text](/static/readme/redirect-two.png)